 CSMH is a parent participation school and has historically seen a high level of engagement from parents.
-During the 2020-2021 school year, parents were not allowed on campus and all school events (i.e., fall and spring exhibitions, Family Fun Fest, school performances, etc.) were canceled or held virtually.
-During the 2021-2022 school year, parents and volunteers were back on campus but on a limited basis.
-This school year, our parents and community volunteers have once again become an integral part of our program.
-School events were held and extremely well attended.
-CSMH needs to develop a survey that gathers parent input about the school's program and culture.
+During the 2020-2021 school year, parents were not allowed on campus and all School events (i.e., fall and spring exhibition, Family Fun Fest, school performances, etc.) were canceled or held virtually.
+Although our families have continued to support their children and be involved, we are looking forward to being able to welcome them back on campus.
+During the pandemic, it felt as if we were sending surveys out to the parents all the time.
+They were continually being asked for feedback about the School's reopening plan or if they would like their child to return to in-person learning or remain in distance learning.
+CSMH needs to develop a survey that gathers parent input about the School's program and culture.
 This survey, with consistent questions, needs to be given over multiple years so that the data can be analyzed to see trends.
-Student surveys are given twice a year.
+Student surveys need to once again be given twice a year.